 In a utility patent, you will find at least one independent claim typically followed by a number of dependent claims.
-There is a certain hierarchy in utility patent claims that requires training in order to understand the coverage and then compare the coverage to an accused product.
+There is a certain hierarchy in utility patent claims that requires training in order to understand the coverage.
+You must analyze the independent claims and compare the coverage to an accused product.

 What is the primary purpose of the description of the invention?

-Unlike the claims, the description of the invention do not define the boundaries of your legal rights.
-It is possible for your description to contain a great deal of extraneous details that never make it to the claims.
-Therefore, it would be a mistake to read the description and conclude that a product does not infringe because the description mentions certain features absent in the product.
+Unlike the claims, the description of the invention does not define the boundaries of your legal rights.
+Your description might contain a great deal of extraneous details that never make it to the claims.
+Therefore, it would be a mistake to read the description and conclude that a product does not infringe simply because the description mentions certain features absent in the product.

-The purpose of the description is not to define your patent rights.
-Instead, the description of the invention provides the details required to support the claims.
-When you file a utility patent application, your claims will likely undergo rejections by the patent examiner who thinks your claimed invention is already covered by the prior art.
+When you file a utility patent application, your claims will likely undergo rejections by the patent examiner who thinks your claimed invention is covered by the prior art.
 Your patent attorney may then respond by amending the claims to add further details in order to distinguish over the prior art inventions found by the examiner.
 In order to add those further details to the claims, your description of the invention must discuss those features.

 In other words, you cannot amend your claims to add new features that are unsupported by your description of the invention.
 So your description of the invention provides a supply of different features for you to pick and choose in writing and amending your claims.
 This is the primary purpose of your description of the invention.
 If your description is scant, you will likely have a low inventory of features at your disposal.